neithanmo/csound-rs/README.md

 $ apt-get install libcsound64-6.0 libcsound64-dev
 ```

-Also, You can compile it from source and install
+Also, You can compile it from source and install(recommended)

 ```
 # First, install all the csound's dependencies